 - 1. With paper and pencil, and perhaps in collaboration with a partner, run a small, simple Life simulation on paper to make sure you understand the rules. - 2.
-Identify what the main components are that you'll need to include in your program. - 3.
-Sketch out the basic flow of your program using a flowchart, and write some pseudocode that you can use to begin implementing those main components. - 4.
-Create a new project in BlueJ that will allow you to manage this assignment. - 5.
-Create a Board.java class that you will use to construct and manipulate the board.
-This class will probably include methods .toString(), .set(), and .get().
-Test this class before moving on to the main program. - 6.
+Identify what the main components are that you'll need to include in your program.

+- 3. Sketch out the basic flow of your program using a flowchart, and write some pseudocode that you can use to begin implementing those main components. - 4.
+Start a new game_of_life.py program that you will submit for this assignment. - 5.
+Write a fill_world() function that you will use to construct and manipulate the initial board.
+Also, write a print_world() function that will display the world.
+Test these classes before moving on. - 6.
+Write a get_next_generation() function that will calculate what the next generation of cells will look like.
+This function may use an additional function called count_neighbors() that you can write. - 7.
 Much of your program will consist of working through the contents of the board.
 It is common to use nested loops for this process:

 '''

-for (int row = 0; row < Board.ROWS; row++)
+for row in range(rows):

-{

-for (int col = 0; col < Board.COLS; col++)
+for col in range(cols)

-{

-// do stuff with board[row][col]
+do stuff with board[row][col]

-}

-}

 '''